-We had originally purchased the Outwell Cimelia Sleep System which we had researched before hand, however it turned out not being fit for purpose.
-So I needed to buy a new mat, I had to take certain things into consideration especially because I’ve already spent well over £200 on the sleep system and then an Outwell Double Posadas camp bed to help to make the sleep system bearable but it hadn't and it all takes up so much space when traveling we're having to take two cars.
-We have now purchased a smaller tent a Coleman Cobra 3 to go mountain climbing and for the more basic camping experience so I need to consider firstly my comfort, then the size and weight and how warm it’s going to be.
+We had originally purchased the Outwell Cimelia Sleep System which was not suitable for me, so I needed to buy a new mat.
+We have purchased a smaller tent a Coleman Cobra 3 to go mountain climbing and for the more basic camping experience so I need to consider firstly my comfort, then the size and weight and how warm it’s going to be.

-I asked for some recommendations on our TentLife Facebook group and the Exped Megamat 12 was recommended.
-However when I looked, it was rather bulky (not by conventional family camping standards) and heavy to put in a Rucksack.
-I then found the Exped Synmat 12 and the Exped Downmat 9, so I had a decision to make.
+I asked for some recommendations on our TentLife Facebook group and the Exped Megamat 10 was recommended.
+However when I looked, it was rather bulky (not compared to some of the sleeping mats and beds available) and heavy to put in a Rucksack.
+I then found the Exped Synmat 12 (now MegaMat 12 Lite) and the Exped Downmat 9, so I had a decision to make.
 The Exped Megamat would have probably been the best for my spinal problems but like I’ve already mentioned it’s not for backpacking due to it’s packed up size.
 I plumped for the Synmat 12 because the thicker the mat the more comfortable, however it had a lower R-Value (R-Value is a measure of thermal resistance, you lose heat through the ground and also the cold from the ground comes through your mat and makes you cold, so the higher the R-Value the less cold from the ground comes through and the less heat your going to lose to the ground therefore the warmer you will be, this is a simplistic explanation of R-Valve).
 The Downmat 9 has a R-Value of 8 and is 9cms thick, the Synmat 12 LXW as a R-Value of 5.30 and is 12cms thick.

 The Exped Synmat 12 comes with a Schnozzel bag to blow it up, this can also double as a waterproof stuff sack.
 You shouldn't use your mouth because the moisture from your breath can cause the internal thermal fibres to go mouldy.
-When inflating it in our kitchen I thought that it would be a quicker process once out in the field with the wind aiding the filling of the bag.
+When inflating it in our kitchen it took sometime to fill the schnozzle bag with air, because is was excited like a child and I wanted to try the mat out.
+However when out in the field with the wind aiding the filling of the schnozzle bag, it's very quickly filled with air.
 The mat was up in 4 half bags of air, the mat as two valves at the end of it, one for inflation (which is equipped with a non return function), the other valve is for deflation.
-Once up I lay on the mat for a short period of time (once I’d fought the dog off) it felt comfortable I was experiencing any stabbing pains in my spine and no feeling of pins and needles in my legs.
+Once up I lay on the mat for a short period of time (once I’d fought the dog off, she likes kisses and hugs) it felt comfortable I wasn't experiencing any stabbing pains in my spine and no feeling of pins and needles in my legs.